BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 ![MNIST VAE latent space](mnist_vae.png)<center>**Latent space of VAE, trained to recognize MNIST handwritten digits.**</center>

 Some classes (e.g. fours and nines) intersect with each other.
-If you sample a point from latent space, where both fours and nines are frequent, VAE would basically produce a superposition of nine and four.
+If you sample a point from a region of latent space, where both fours and nines are frequent, VAE would basically produce a superposition of nine and four.
 This results in such a blurry image.

-So, there are plenty of issue left with regularization of the latent space of VAE.
-There are millions of improvements of VAE that address these and other issues, such as denoising VAE (DVAE), vector quantization VAE (VQ-VAE) and tons of others, which I won't cover here.
+So, there are plenty of issues left with regularization of the latent space of VAE.
+There are dozens of flavours of VAE, which address these and other issues, such as denoising VAE (DVAE), vector quantization VAE (VQ-VAE) and other, which I won't cover here.

 ## References: